UCI-GDIM31/class-activities-sloan05/README.md

 # in-class-activities
 ## Devlogs
+### W6
+Plan for BatW6 class and stuff:
+  Member variables:

+  Speed Variable Enable() to stop the bats movement. → enabled = false;

+  For Loop to attach all of the bats to the catplayer → Update()

+  Use Start() for making the bat chase the player.

+  Make the speed variable [Serialized] so that we can see into the inspector

 ### W5
 1.)
 Write down a question you have about vectors, the Transform Component, gameObject, or GetComponent().